CHTC/chtc-website-source/_uw-research-computing/singularity-htc.md

 #### Setting environment variables
 Before building the image, you will want to update the environment for actually using the program.
 For example, in the `%post` section there is the command `export SUMO_HOME=/sumo`, which sets the environment variable `SUMO_HOME` to the location of the `sumo` directory.
-This environment variable, however, is only active during the installation phase of the container build, and will not be set when the container is actually ran.
+This environment variable, however, is only active during the installation phase of the container build, and will not be set when the container is actually run.

-To set environment variables for use in run time, you need to add them in the `%environment` section.
+To set environment variables automatically when your job runs, you need to add them in the `%environment` section.
 For the present example, you will need to set `SUMO_HOME` and update `PATH` with the location of the SUMO `bin` folder.
 To do so, add the following lines to the `image.def` file: